shanemcloughlin2020/Synthetic-Delphi/README.md

 # Synthetic-Delphi
 Application to set up, save, load and autonomously run 12 types of Delphi Studies using cohorts of synthetic participant personas

-# Synthetic Delphi (Streamlit)

-A local Streamlit application to run **LLM-based Delphi studies** with up to 10 participant agents and a master “researcher” (facilitator) agent.
+The local Streamlit application to run **LLM-based Delphi studies** with up to 30 participant agents and a master “researcher” (facilitator) agent.

 ## Supported study templates